seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 And all for use of that which is mine own.
 Well then, it now appears you need my help:
 Go to, then; you come to me, and you say
-‘Shylock, we would have moneys:’ you say so;
+'Shylock, we would have moneys:' you say so;
 You, that did void your rheum upon my beard
 And foot me as you spurn a stranger cur
 Over your threshold: moneys is your suit
 What should I say to you?
 Should I not say
-‘Hath a dog money? is it possible
+'Hath a dog money? is it possible
-A cur can lend three thousand ducats?’
+A cur can lend three thousand ducats?'
 Or
-Shall I bend low and in a bondman’s key,
+Shall I bend low and in a bondman's key,
 With bated breath and whispering humbleness, Say this;
-‘Fair sir, you spit on me on Wednesday last;
+'Fair sir, you spit on me on Wednesday last;
-You spurn’d me such a day; another time
+You spurn'd me such a day; another time
-You call’d me dog; and for these courtesies
+You call'd me dog; and for these courtesies
-I’ll lend you thus much moneys’?
+I'll lend you thus much moneys'?

 **ANTONIO**
 I am as like to call thee so again,